helviojunior/vulnserver/readme.md

 # Vulnserver

-Check my blog at http://www.thegreycorner.com/ for more information and updates to this software.
+This is an fork of orignal vulserver https://github.com/stephenbradshaw/vulnserver, check author blog at http://www.thegreycorner.com/ for more information and updates to this software.

 ## About the software